 If your PID is caused by an STI like gonorrhea or chlamydia, your sexual partner must be treated as well.

 - If you have more than 1 sexual partner, they must all be treated.

 - If your partner is not treated, he or she can infect you again, or can infect other people in the future.

-- Both you and your partner must finish taking all of your antibiotics.
+- Both you and your partner must finish taking all of the prescribed antibiotics.

 - Use condoms until you both have finished taking antibiotics.

 PID infections can cause scarring of the pelvic organs.
-This can lead t:
+This can lead to:

-If you have a serious infection that doesn't improve with antibiotics, you may need surgery.
+If you have a serious infection that does not improve with antibiotics, you may need surgery.